KeyteqLabs/bonegrid/README.md

         Specify what html class to set on each cell

  * **header**
-    Can be used to specify what Backbone.View to use for rendering the column header
+    Use to specify overrides for rendering the `Bonegrid.Header` view

     * **view**
         Specify your own Bonegrid.View to handle rendering of each cell